ItsBranK/CNRL/README.md

-# Project abandonded, I will no longer be updated this anymore.

 ### CNRL

-A side project I'm working on, decrypting files and exporting them to a usable/editable form ripped directly from CNRL itself.
+A side project I used to work, decrypting files and exporting them to a usable/editable form ripped directly from CNRL itself.

 ## Notes